JWBurgers/An_Introduction_to_Cryptography/Chapter 4 - Symmetric Cryptography.md

 What makes the shift cipher a symmetric encryption scheme is that the same key is used for both the encryption and the decryption process.
 For instance, suppose that you want to encrypt the message “DOG” using the shift cipher, and that you randomly selected "24" as a key.
 Encrypting the message with this key would yield “BME”.
 The only way to retrieve the original message is by using the same key, "24", for the decryption process.

 This Shift cipher is an example of a **monoalphabetic substitution cipher**: an encryption scheme where the ciphertext alphabet is fixed (i.e, only one alphabet is used).
+Assuming that the decryption algorithm is deterministic, each symobl in the substitution ciphertext can at most pertain to one symbol in the plaintext.

 Until the 1700s, many applications of encryption relied heavily on monoalphabetic substitution ciphers, though often these were much more complex than the Shift cipher.
 You could, for instance, randomly select a letter from the alphabet for each original text letter under the constraint that each letter occurs only once in the ciphertext alphabet.
 That means you would have factorial 26 possible private keys, which was huge in the precomputer age.

 Note that you will come across the term **cipher** a lot in cryptography.
 Be aware that this term has various meanings.
 In fact, I know of at least five distinct meanings of the term within cryptography.